Tony Conigliaro: Baseball career

+In 1965, Conigliaro led the league in home runs (32), becoming the youngest home run champion in American League history.
+He batted .269, with 82 RBIs and 82 runs scored, and a .850 OPS.
+He suffered a cracked wrist from a pitched ball that year, but still played in 138 games.
+In 1966, he hit .265, with 28 home runs and 93 RBIs, playing in 150 games.
 During spring training in 1967, Conigliaro suffered a hairline arm fracture from a pitched ball.
-Through 95 games, he had 20 home runs in only 349 at-bats, while batting .287 with 67 RBIs, 59 runs scored, and an .860 OPS.
+Through 95 games, he had 20 home runs in only 349 at-bats, while batting .287 with 67 RBIs, 59 runs scored and an .860 OPS.
 He was selected for the All-Star Game in 1967.
 In that season, at age 22, he not only reached a career total of 100 home runs, but attained that milestone at the youngest age for an American League player.

 On August 18, 1967, in his 95th game of the season, the Red Sox were playing the California Angels at Fenway Park.
 Conigliaro, batting against Jack Hamilton, was hit by a pitch on his left cheekbone and was carried off the field on a stretcher.
 He sustained a linear fracture of the left cheekbone and a dislocated jaw with severe damage to his left retina.
 He was left with 20–300 vision and stabbing headaches.
 Those in attendance knew the injury was serious from the sound of the ball striking Conigliaro.
 The batting helmet he was wearing did not have the protective ear-flap that has since become standard partly due to this incident.

-He missed the remainder of the 1967 season, and was unable to play at all in the 1968 season because of poor vision.
+Conigliaro missed the remainder of the 1967 season and was unable to play at all in 1968 because of poor vision.
 In 1967, he was replaced in right field by José Tartabull and Ken Harrelson.
-The Red Sox reached the World Series, losing to the St. Louis Cardinals four games to three.
+The Red Sox reached the 1967 World Series, losing to the St. Louis Cardinals four games to three.
 During the World Series, Harrelson hit .077 in 13 at-bats, and Tartabull hit .154 in 13 at-bats.
 During the regular season, the two combined for only three home runs and 24 RBIs in 327 at-bats.